RwHendrickson/Portfolio/pages/projects.md

 <h3>One Sentence Description</h3>

-This is a repository for a free and open-source version of the code to acquire, analyze, and visualize the data from the City of Minneapolis' Community Air Monitoring Project.
+This is a repository for a free and open-source version of the code to acquire, analyze, and visualize the data from the City of Minneapolis' <a href="https://www.minneapolismn.gov/government/programs-initiatives/environmental-programs/air-quality/" target="_blank">Community Air Monitoring Project</a>.
+<br><br>
 <center>
 <h3>
-<a href="https://github.com/RwHendrickson/AQ_SpikeAlerts/tree/development" class="btn" style = "color: Blue" target="_blank">Repository - Text Alerts</a>
+<a href="https://github.com/RwHendrickson/AQ_SpikeAlerts/tree/development" style = "color: Blue" target="_blank">Repository - Text Alerts</a>&emsp;&emsp;
-<a href="https://github.com/RwHendrickson/Community_Air_Monitoring" class="btn" style = "color: Blue" target="_blank">Repository - Data Pipelines</a>
+<a href="https://github.com/RwHendrickson/Community_Air_Monitoring" style = "color: Blue" target="_blank">Repository - Data Pipelines</a>
 </h3>
 </center>